Peter2121/nmdaemon/README.md

 The `nmdaemon` can be (manually) installed as `/usr/local/bin/nmdaemon` and started as FreeBSD service with rc.d script provided as [rc.d/nmdaemon](https://github.com/Peter2121/nmdaemon/blob/master/rc.d/nmdaemon)

 Some functional tests of `nmdaemon` using `nc` tool are provided in [tests](https://github.com/Peter2121/nmdaemon/tree/master/tests)

 Attention, these tests can change network configuration of the host where they are launched (use with care).

-The API il (almost) stable, the FreeBSD port will be created shortly after the release of 0.1 version.
+The API is (almost) stable, the FreeBSD port will be created shortly after the release of 0.1 version.